AppFair/appfair.github.io/index.md

 The only requirement is a GitHub account that is publicly associated with your `.edu` e-mail address, and a willingness to share your work freely with the rest of the world.
 No additional registration, sign-up, or approval is required in order to start developing and distributing apps for the App Fair.

-Apps are built, validated, and distributed using GitHub's free actions for open-source projects, and so there is no cost to build and distribute your apps on the App Fair.
+Apps are built, validated, and distributed using GitHub's free actions for open-source projects, and so there is never any cost associated with building and distributing your apps through the App Fair.

+App that are distributed through the App Fair can additionally be made available through any other channels available to the platform.

 ### Intro Video